Gouache on watercolour paper Indian folk art painting titled Follow The Sun by Swati Palekar

 SWATI PALEKAR

-TEMPORAL CONVERGENCE: EXPLORING A FORGOTTEN PAST.
+TEMPORAL CONVERGENCE: EXPLORING A FORGOTTEN PAST

 I specialize in endangered Indian folk and tribal art, whose authenticity is waning in the face of artistic commercialization and a severe lack of cultural awareness.
 My work features naturalist, mythological, and spiritual elements that are of personal interest and is influenced by my deep appreciation for India’s rich sociocultural, artistic, and religious heritage.
 I enjoy using an array of vibrant colors and patterns, mythology, and folk-inspired themes to create both contemporary and traditional artworks.
 My medium of choice is acrylic, although I do experiment with fusions of ink, gouache, and water colors in my work.
 I don’t limit myself to any one type of canvas, painting on walls, metal, glass, wood, paper fabrics, and furniture.